Zoom fatigue is real—but let’s not discount the benefits that have come with videoconferencing software amid the COVID-19 crisis.

 We’ve also seen a broad uptick in demand for PR and communications during the crisis.
-Zoom has enabled us to support our existing clients across the Americas, Europe and Asia, and to meet with new clients, excited to communicate more effectively during this time of great challenge and change.
-I’m particularly proud of the way we’ve used Zoom to support our Diversity & Inclusion efforts, offering virtual media training to underrepresented spokespeople.
+Zoom has enabled us to support our existing clients across the Americas, Europe, and Asia, and to meet with new clients, excited to communicate more effectively during this time of great challenge and change.
+I’m particularly proud of the way we’ve used Zoom communication to support our Diversity & Inclusion efforts, offering virtual media training to underrepresented spokespeople.

 Read the full interview with Montieth in PR Daily to find out more about how we are adapting to Covid-19 and working from home.